alyulina/metastatic-phenotypes/read-processing/README.md

 ```
 sbatch 1_find_barcodes.sh
 ```
 which in turn will run `find_barcodes.py`.
 The script will first unzip the `.fq.gz` files and then rename them to follow names from the list of samples and an `_R1` or `_R2` suffix – make sure to edit the relevant parts of the script so that it works correctly given the names of your files.
-Doing the above should produce four kinds of output files (see `out` for an example):
-1. `sample_find_barcodes_stats.txt` with stats on the number of reads that were filtered out;
-2. `sample_failed_clIDs.txt` containing reads that had a mismatch in clID but satisfied all other requirements;
-3. `sample_clIDs_rBC_extracted.txt`, which contains clIDs and clonal barcodes from all reads;
+Doing the above should produce the following output files for each sample: `./out/sample_find_barcodes_stats.txt` with stats on the number of reads that were filtered out; `./out/sample_failed_clIDs.txt` containing reads that had a mismatch in clID but satisfied all other requirements; `./out/sample_clIDs_rBC_extracted.txt`, which contains clIDs and clonal barcodes from all reads; `./out/sample_clID_rBC_extracted.txt`, a file with clonal barcodes for each clID.
-4. `sample_clID_rBC_extracted.txt` – same as above but split into separate files for each clID.

 #### 2. Clustering and counting clonal barcodes within each cell line
 The code in `cluster_barcodes.py` performs clustering by running `bartender` with the following parameters: `-c 1 -s 1 -l 5 -z -1 -d 2`.
 Again, this can be done by executing
 ```
 sbatch 2_cluster_barcodes.sh
 ```
-This should produce the followint output (see `out` for an example):
-1. TODO
+This should produce the followint output: `sample_clID_rBC_cluster_counts.txt`, a file that contains how many times each barcode cluster was seen.
+You can find these counts in `../data/bc-counts` for all samples listed in `../data/metadata.csv`.